 Other Tests Used to Detect Complications of Cirrhosis

-Tests for Liver Cancer: Your doctor may recommend you have regular screening tests to check for the development of liver cancer (hepatocellular carcinoma).
-These tests include a blood test to check for levels of alpha-fetoprotein and an imaging test (MRI, or CT scan).
+Your doctor may recommend you have regular screening tests to check for the development of liver cancer (hepatocellular carcinoma).
+These tests include a blood test to check for levels of alpha-fetoprotein and an imaging test (ultrasound, MRI, or CT scan).

 If caught early enough, the early stages of liver scarring (fibrosis) can sometimes be treated to reduce inflammation and prevent the development of cirrhosis.
 Once cirrhosis occurs, it is generally considered an irreversible condition.